 With the restrictions of Covid-19 still in place there is no ability to hold public meetings at the village hall, as we need to adhere to many measures to keep everyone safe.
 Therefore, the steering group has sought out other ways to continue to engage with residents and approached Go Collaborate to establish a consultation platform for our Neighbourhood Plan.
 A lot of progress has been made and we are ready to consult with residents on that work.

-You can read more about Go Collaborate in the document ‘FAQ’s about Go Collaborate’ (attach document).
+You can read more about Go Collaborate by clicking on the link below:-

 Bookmark this page as it will be updated as the the Plan progresses!